-Date Action Term 3 Week 1 - Week 3 Tuesday, 11 July - Monday, 24 July Year 10 students have individual meetings with selected members of staff to discuss 2024 VCE.
-Thursday, 13 July Curriculum Guides 2024 emailed to students and parents.
-Week 2 Wednesday, 19 July Subject Selection Expo and Information Evening 6pm - 8pm.
-Week 4 Monday, 31 July Web preferences open for students Years 8 - 11 for subject selection.
-Week 5 Friday, 11 August Web preferences close.
+Date Action Term 3 Final Week of Term Two Curriculum Guides emailed to students and parents.
+Week Three, Term Three Subject Selection Expo and Information Evening IWAAY INTAA TATM INTAA Web preferences open for students Years 8 - 11 for subject selection.
+Week Four, Term Three Web preferences close.

-Year 10 2024 Accelerated Studies Guidelines
+Year 10 Accelerated Studies Guidelines

 The VCE program is normally studied over a two-year period with subjects benchmarked for student ability in Years 11 and 12.
-Students who are excelling in their academic studies in Year 9 for 2023 are offered the opportunity to take up the challenge of accelerating in a VCE subject, thus completing their VCE studies over a three-year period.
+Students who are excelling in their academic studies in Year 9 are offered the opportunity to take up the challenge of accelerating in a VCE subject, thus completing their VCE studies over a three-year period.
 These students will have demonstrated that they are working above the level expected of their current year, placing them within the top 16% of students of those in the year above (equal to a study score above 36).
 Selecting a single Unit 1 and 2 sequence in Year 10, alongside Year 10 subjects, allows students to experience the rigour, pleasures, and requirements of studying a Year 11 course, helping them know what to expect in their final years at school.